gschmutz/bigdata-spark-workshop/01a-minio-object-storage copy/README.md

 docker exec -ti awscli s3cmd put /data-transfer/flight-data/carriers.json s3://flight-bucket/raw/carriers/carriers.json
 ```

+> **What you should see:** A progress line ending with `upload: '/data-transfer/flight-data/carriers.json' -> 's3://flight-bucket/raw/carriers/carriers.json'`.

 Check again in the MinIO Aistor Console that the object has been uploaded.

 ### Upload the different Flights data CSV files to the new bucket